 Once upon a time, I envisioned men made decisions and had more power over women.
-So when he came along, I depended on him for my sanity, security and stability.
+So when he came along, I depended on him for my sanity, security, and stability.
 He would make me whole.
 Do you know, this theory makes women choose to stay in dysfunctional relationships?

 I’ve since read that some women fear independence.
 Say what?
 Yep.
 Oh, they may think they’ve got it all together and are brave and self-sufficient enough, but the bottom line is they have an unconscious desire to be taken care of by others.
 This was obviously me!

 I thought I had found myself a knight in shining armor and allowed him to whisk me away, and soon became a teenage bride to a sweet-talking, hard-hitting man twice my age.
-He didn’t show much love, nurturing or tenderness, but was harsh and fed on my low self-esteem.
+He didn’t show much love, nurturing, or tenderness, but was harsh and fed on my low self-esteem.
 His motto: “I’m the man, you’re the woman.”
-He had a twisted notion on submissiveness.
+He had a twisted notion of submissiveness.
 Before I knew it, like a doormat, I was constantly being walked on while becoming subservient to his every whim.
 I did not respect him.
 I feared him.
-Yet, I remained in that relationship fifteen years.
+Yet, I remained in that relationship for fifteen enduring years.

 My smile hid the pain in my heart, as well as makeup did the bruises on my face.
-It would be years of trials and four precious children later, before I found the courage to stand on my own two feet and the courage to walk away from an abusive marriage.
+It would be years of trials and four precious children later before I found the courage to stand on my own two feet and the courage to walk away from an abusive marriage.

 A few years ago, the best help book given to me on marriage was: “Love & Respect” by Dr. Emerson Eggerichs.
 He refers back to Ephesians 5:33: “However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.”
 There are a lot of nuggets in this one book.
 Eggerichs suggested that love alone is not enough for marriage.
 In a nutshell: A wife has one driving need — to feel loved.
 When that need is met, she is happy.
 A husband has one driving need — to feel respected.
 When that need is met, he is happy.

 I am happy to report that after being a single mom, I eventually re-married.
-For nearly 24 years, I’ve been married to a wonderful, caring and loving man.
+For nearly 24 years, I’ve been married to a wonderful, caring, and loving man.
 God does answer prayers!
 I am grateful that through all our struggles we are committed to one another, no matter what.
 I’m no expert, but I can say no marriage is so good that it can’t be made better.
 We constantly work on this love and respect thing, as well as forgiveness, because neither one of us is perfect.

 So I ask you: